-The 2016 EER revisions are the source of the regulatory requirements for exceptional events and exceptional events demonstrations.
-This document provides guidance and interpretation of the EER.
+The Exceptional Events Rule contains the regulatory requirements for exceptional events and exceptional events demonstrations.
+This document provides guidance and applies the rule criteria to the development of demonstrations for wildfire events that cause monitored ozone exceedances or violations.
 It does not impose any new requirements and shall not be considered binding on any party.
 If an air agency submits a demonstration using the approach in this guidance and the EPA concurs with the request to exclude data, the EPA will also prepare documentation to support the decision.
+The Exceptional Events Rule and the preamble to the rule contain additional detail regarding those entities authorized to submit demonstrations; the timing for demonstration preparation, submittal and review; the communications process between air agencies and the reviewing EPA Regional office; regional consistency; dispute resolution; and other concepts or rule provisions that apply generally to demonstrations for event types and pollutant combinations that are not the specific focus of this wildfire/ozone guidance.